What Nano Coatings Can and Can’t Do on PCB Assemblies

 Nano coatings can help by:

-• creating a hydrophobic surface
+• Creating a hydrophobic surface

-• reducing wetting
+• Reducing wetting

-• making it harder for some contamination to adhere strongly to the surface
+• Making it harder for some contamination to adhere strongly to the surface

 But nano coatings do not provide a strong standalone physical barrier against conductive particles in the same way a thicker conformal coating can.

-So where particle-related shorting risk is significant, nano coating is usually best treated as an enhancement layer within a broader process strategy, not as the sole protective answer.
+Where particle-related shorting risk is significant, nano coating is usually best treated as an enhancement layer within a broader process strategy, not as the sole protective answer.

 This is one reason contamination-sensitive assemblies often need a broader process strategy rather than a single material decision.
 See Why Conformal Coating Fails in Complex PCB Assemblies.